browserengineering/book/book/invalidation.md

 - The layout object's children's `layout` methods also don't need to be called.

-If all of these are tree, we should be able to skip calling the layout object's `layout` method.
-In a bit web page, that can save a lot of time.

-At a high level, we can implement all of this with a new dirty flag, which I call `descendants`.[^ancestors] We'll add it to every kind of layout object:
+So let's add a new dirty flag, which I call `descendants`,[^ancestors] to track when these conditions are true:

 [^ancestors]: You will also see these called *ancestor* dirty bits
     instead.
 It's the same thing, just following the flow of dirty